ubcbraincircuits/whitepaper/source/data_storage/index.rst

 Data Archival
 =============
-Live Data Storage is appropriate for data that is actively changing and is accessed frequently.
-This typically requires a high performance file system with low wait times and high read and write speeds to support demanding research workflows.
-They are normally characterised by mid to high storage costs.
+Research data that does not change or is not accessed often (< 1 times a month) should be archived for preservation to reduce storage costs and effectively manage live storage resources.
+Archival and long-term availability of research data is also a requirement of most research grants.

+There are solutions available that are designed for archival, with common characteristics including low storage costs, high retrieval times, and high retrieval costs.

 .. toctree::
    :maxdepth: 1